Tiagoblima/corpora/README.md

 *pt_aligned*
 It is a parallel corpus from different versions from the Bible in portuguese, one of them has a language e another a hard one.

+*frequencia.csv* The original file is available at: http://www.nilc.icmc.usp.br/nilc/tools/corpora.htm, it is from the NILC's corpora.